HackYourFuture/mentors/README.md

 ![mentor](assets/mentor.jpg)

-Welcome to HackYourFuture.
+Welcome to HackYourFuture!
 We really appreciate your interest in being part of our community.
-In this repo, we give you an overview of the different volunteering positions available.
+In this repo, you'll find an overview of the different volunteering positions available.
 By volunteering, you contribute to our main goal: help trainees gain the necessary skills to find a job as a programmer.
-HackYourFuture has now helped over 200 trainees find work as a programmer.
-This is only possible with the support of you: our volunteers.
+HackYourFuture has now helped over 300 trainees find work as a programmer.
+This is only possible with the support of our volunteers <3

 ## Curriculum
 ![theprogram](assets/program.png)